 With Connie by his side, encouraging and reminding him of his worth and the importance of advocating for himself, Lucas left the facility and headed to a new foster family—his 11th placement.
 Things were different this time.
 From the beginning, Lucas communicated better and felt as if he fit in with his new parents and siblings.
 The family worked hard to help him adjust.
 Connie and Lucas’s foster parents were beaming in the courtroom beside him when the goal of adoption by his new foster parents was approved.
 After over a decade in care, Lucas found a family.

-When a CASA volunteer advocate was first assigned to his case in January 2016, Mark was a 10-year-old boy who had been neglected by his mother and had been sexually abused.
+When a CAC volunteer advocate was first assigned to his case in January 2016, Mark was a 10-year-old boy who had been neglected by his mother and had been sexually abused.
 He was placed in a therapeutic foster home for boys with difficult behavioral problems, emotional disturbances, sexual abuse issues, and/or learning disabilities.
-Once a month, the CASA volunteer would drive two hours each way to visit Mark.
+Once a month, the CAC volunteer would drive two hours each way to visit Mark.
 Sometimes when she arrived Mark would tell her that he did not want to see her.
 She would say that was fine and that she would be back next month.
 At first, Mark was surprised when she would arrive the next month as she had said that she would.
 Mark eventually realized that no matter what he said or did, he could count on her to be there for him.

 After two years, Mark’s highly disruptive behavior was not improving and he was moved to two different foster homes.
-His CASA volunteer continued to visit with him regularly and to work with his therapists, DCF, other professionals, and his family to determine how to best help Mark.
+His CAC volunteer continued to visit with him regularly and to work with his therapists, DCF, other professionals, and his family to determine how to best help Mark.
 She worked hard to maintain open lines of communication among all the providers and family.
 Slowly but surely, Mark made great strides.

 In the meantime, Mark’s mother worked very hard to improve herself.
 She became clean and sober, obtained and maintained a job, and attended parenting classes and family therapy.